pleaco/conOS/README.md

-# conDesk
-Container Desktop OS
+# conOS Desktop
+The Desktop Version of conOS.

+The same base OS that powers Pleaco but for your workstation.